Ortal1993/compilation-project/README.md

 npm run start -- --sample 2 --verbose
 ```

-will build the project, run it on the second sample in the samples directory and eventually print the graph.
+will build the project, run it on the second sample in the samples directory and eventually print the output graph path.

 ## Test